microchip-pic-avr-examples/avr128da48-getting-started-with-spi-mplab-mcc/README.md

 # Getting Started with Serial Peripheral Interface (SPI) Examples (MPLAB® X)

-This repository contains examples of MCC generated source code for Serial Peripheral Interface (SPI) as described in [TB3215-Getting Started with Serial Peripheral Interface (SPI)](https://ww1.microchip.com/downloads/en/AppNotes/TB3215-Getting-Started-with-SPI-90003215A.pdf) document from Microchip.
+This repository contains examples of MCC generated source code for Serial Peripheral Interface (SPI) as described in [TB3215 - Getting Started with Serial Peripheral Interface (SPI)](https://ww1.microchip.com/downloads/en/Appnotes/TB3215-Getting-Started-with-SPI-DS90003215.pdf) document from Microchip.
 The repository contains three MPLAB X projects inside:

 * [<strong>Sending Data as Host:</strong>](Sending_Data_as_Host) This example demonstrates how to configure the device in SPI Host mode and send dummy data (value 0) (for more details, see [<strong>Sending Data as Host</strong>](Sending_Data_as_Host)).
 * [<strong>Receiving Data as Client:</strong>](Receiving_Data_as_Client) This example illustrates how to configure the device in SPI Client mode and how to receive data from an SPI host device, using the SPI interrupt (for more details, [<strong>see Receiving Data as Client</strong>](Receiving_Data_as_Client)).